What is Agile project management?

 Agile is used throughout the business world—sometimes in surprising places.

-Did you know, for example, that the American radio show NPR has used Agile for nearly a decade?
+Did you know, for example, that the American radio show NPR has used Agile project management for nearly a decade?
 After their public funding was cut, they used Agile principles to react to user feedback and lower their costs dramatically.

 A listener survey, for example, showed that people wanted more shows that ‘sounded like them’: light, fun, conversational.
 This resulted in a greater emphasis on live shows, like Ask Me Another, which are also far cheaper and easier to produce than pre-recorded content.